-All Marvel’s stories start with a likable protagonist.
+All Marvel’s stories start with a likeable protagonist.
 Someone with clear motivations and a very good heart (even when they are a crook like Ant-man’s Scott Lang).
 This screams pre-new 52 Superman.
 Marvel would probably take the same stance as they did with Captain America and introduce us to a Superman who is warm-hearted, filled with courage and cares about people more than anything else.
 Superman and Captain America are essentially both boy scouts who do the right thing.
 All the time.
 Snyder’s Superman is very different.
 He’s the type of person who has been taught to look out for his own interests before others.
 His relationship with Lois and Jonathan Kent’s teachings reflect that idea.
 Although, to be fair, he did become the Superman we know at the end of Dawn of Justice by sacrificing himself for everyone.
 But I imagine Marvel’s Superman to be much lighter, happier and friendlier.
 The kind of superhero that would save a cat from a tree.
 He’ll also smile a lot more.

 A Straightforward Plot